Security Identity Cache and Provider

-The basic secured search scenario consists in determining whether a user is allowed to access an item (see Basic Secured Search).
+The basic secured search scenario consists of determining whether a user is allowed to access an item.
 If the user’s security identity is allowed to access the item, the item is returned in the user’s search results.
-If the user’s security identity is denied access to the item or if it is not specified in the item permissions, the user cannot access the item (see Unspecified Security Identities).
+If the user’s security identity is denied access to the item or if it’s not specified in the item permissions, the user can’t access the item (see Unspecified Security Identities).

-In the basic secured search scenario, users query Coveo Cloud V2 using a single security identity (see Basic Secured Search).
-However, this scenario does not reflect the typical permission model: secured enterprise system administrators often mark a group security identity as allowed to access an item instead of listing several user security identities in the item permissions (see Group and Granted Security Identities).
-To support permission models including group and granted security identities, Coveo Cloud V2 must take the relationship between the user and their group, granted identity, or alias into account (see Security Identity Relationships).
+In the basic secured search scenario, users query Coveo Cloud using a single security identity.
+However, this scenario doesn’t reflect the typical permission model: administrators of secured enterprise systems often mark a group security identity as allowed to access an item instead of listing several user security identities in the item permissions (see Group and Granted Security Identities).
+To support permission models including group and granted security identities, Coveo Cloud must take the relationship between the user and their group, granted identity, or alias into account (see Security Identity Relationships).

 The security identity cache is a module that stores and maintains a list of all relationships between security identities.
 Upon its first encounter with a security identity, the security identity cache queries the security identity provider to retrieve the security identity relationships.
-Then, when a user logs in to a Coveo Cloud V2 powered search interface, the security identity cache provides them with additional security identities corresponding to their aliases, to their granted identities, and to the groups of which they are a member.
+Then, when a user logs in to a Coveo-powered search interface, the security identity cache provides them with additional security identities corresponding to their aliases, to their granted identities, and to the groups of which they’re a member.
 The user therefore makes a query using several security identities, which may or may not match the security identities allowed to access the queried item.